henighan/site-down-notifier/README.md

 # Site Down Notifier

+_edit: As of September 2022, toll-free numbers now require registration, and is required for this to work.
+To update, follow [these steps](https://docs.aws.amazon.com/pinpoint/latest/userguide/settings-sms-tfn-register.html)._

 Function to periodically check that my websites are up, and sends me a text-message if not.

 I have a couple small websites (eg [havewemadeagiyet.com](https://www.havewemadeagiyet.com) and [tomhenighan.com](https://tomhenighan.com)).
 Recently one of them went down for a silly reason and I didn't realize for a while.
 If that happens again, this should send me a text message so I can fix it.